Xiltch/xiltch.github.io/_posts/2021-02-07-my-web-app-journey-mind-the-gap.markdown

 docker restart 11740c0f2585
 ```

-Now you should be able to publish your functions which should
+Now you should be able to publish your functions and then deploy it your OpenFaaS server.

 ```
-faas-cli publish -f node-functions.yml --platforms linux/arm64,linux/arm/7 --no-cache
+faas-cli publish -f node-functions.yml --platforms linux/arm64,linux/arm/7 --no-cache faas-cli deploy -f node-functions.yml
 ```

+Hopefully everything went as planned and you can then test your function either using the `faas-cli` or through the dashboard.

 ### Contributing Research Material